MUL.APIN: Calendar and star clock

 The 2nd and 3rd list of the 2nd tablet of MUL.APIN deal with the Sun and its motion in the course of a year.

 In the Mesopotamian lunar calendar full moon is always on the 15th of the month.
 At full moon the Moon stands opposite the Sun.
 Therefore, an astronomer can deduce the Sun's (unobservable) position among the constellations from the (observable) position of the Moon among the constellations.
-The pre-condition is having built a celestial globe or another map of the sky which would be possible with the information on MUL.APIN's tablet I. In list 2 of the 2nd tablet (lines II i 9-21), MUL.APIN contains the first calendar rule: It is written how to use Sirius and the observations of the moon in the 4th, 7th, 10th and 1st month to determine the cardinal points of the year.
+The pre-condition is having built a celestial globe or another map of the sky which would be possible with the information on MUL.APIN's tablet I. In list 2 of the 2nd tablet (lines II i 9-21), MUL.APIN contains the first calendar rule: It is written how to use Sirius and the observations of the moon in the 4th, 7th, 10th and 1st month to determine the cardinal points of the year (i.e. equinoxes and solstices).
 For this purpose, every three months, observations are undertaken in the morning twilight.

 In the following text, it is explained that the true position of the Moon can deviate from its ideal position.
 This statement introduces the necessity of intercalation.

 There are six intercalation rules reported but it is uncertain how old they are.
 They are not preserved on all tablets of MUL.APIN but in the lines of "Gap A" on the second tablet.
 Three of the rules deal with the Moon; two are observational, one is computational, the other ones are based on observations of two bright stars and one star cluster in twilight: